 “We are now dealing with two viruses, one is the coronavirus, and one is the ‘Tirana virus’, which is the capital of Albania, and there are 1,500 hypocrites (MEK) in camps who have set up halls for them, and they go there every day and sit at the computer and start a psychological and an internet war against the Islamic Republic.”
 (Akbar Torkan, April 6, 2020)

-The teller of this short sentence died on May 16, 2021, and left it as a reminder to point out the fact that the only antithesis of the regime is the People’s Mojahedin Organization of Iran, or the MEK.
+The teller of this short sentence died on May 16, 2021, and left it as a reminder to point out the fact that the only antithesis of the regime is the People’s Mojahedin Organization of Iran or the MEK.

-These days, wherever video clips, music videos, photos, infographics, audio, or text with the theme of overthrow are shared among users on social networks when the regime’s cyber army follow the user who has shared an item, people finally make the conclusion that these messages are from ‘Albania’ and ‘whose who live in Albania’ have produced it.
+These days, wherever video clips, music videos, photos, infographics, audio, or text with the theme of overthrow are shared among users on social networks when the regime’s cyber army follow the user who has shared an item, people finally make the conclusion that these messages are from ‘Albania’ and ‘Those who live in Albania’ have produced it.

 They are the ones who ‘echo every sound and make a mountain out of a molehill.’
 And they are constantly allocating data traffic on social media and subconsciously influencing the judgments and opinions of people inside the country.

-It seems that these days unlike the past, speaking about the MEK is becoming an ordinary act.
+It seems that these days unlike in the past, speaking about the MEK is becoming an ordinary act.

-Iraj Haririchi, deputy director general of the regime’s health ministry, claims that ‘many of the tweets against the Iranian coronavirus vaccine are of Albanian origin.’
+Iraj Haririchi, deputy director-general of the regime’s health ministry, claims that ‘many of the tweets against the Iranian coronavirus vaccine are of Albanian origin.’
 (Tasnim, June 9, 2021)